midoricorp/jabbot/README.md

 ```
 **Configuring**
 Installing via apt will trigger genconf.pl being run.
 This will ask you which protocols and bindings you want to use.
 If you make a mistake during this phase, simply delete or fix /etc/jabbot/saved_values.ini and invoke ```dpkg-reconfigure jabbbot```.
-See "Per-Protocol Configuration Details" for advice on how to configure each protocool.
+See "[Per-Protocol Configuration Details][Per-Protocol Configuration Details]" for advice on how to configure each protocool.
 **Logs**
 logs for jabbot can be found in /var/log/jabbot/